-Monday - Thursday during business hours, the receptionist will greet you, and she will offer you tea, coffee, or water.
-If you have completed the intake paperwork, she will begin processing this and entering any insurance billing information you have.
+Monday - Thursday during business hours, I will greet you, and I will offer you tea, coffee, or water.
+If you have completed the intake paperwork, I will begin processing this and entering any insurance billing information you have.
 If you have not completed the intake paperwork, you will need to arrive at least 20 minutes before your appointment to complete this.
 While I have met with people before all of this was filled out, some forms are required before a session, and it does limit my ability to have complete information about you.
 Insurance providers expect an assessment at the first session, and this is difficult without completed intake paperwork.

 Will my sessions be confidential?

 Yes.
 All conversation and even the fact that you have seen a counselor is kept strictly confidential.
 With few exceptions, I do not communicate with others without your written consent.
 The exceptions include information you provide that you plan to hurt yourself or others requiring others to be involved to ensure safety, a court order, or an audit of specific paperwork required by those with an insurance provider to prove services were given.
 We will review these exceptions during our first session and answer any questions you have.
 Even with each of the exceptions, your privacy and confidentiality are protected as much as possible.

 Individual counseling, couple's counseling, and family counseling to address mental wellness and substance abuse/addiction issues.
 Crisis support can be provided on a limited basis, depending on immediate availability.
 Referral options can be provided, as needed.

 If it is an emergency, you can call 911 for immediate assistance.
 If it is not an emergency you may leave a message and someone will contact you within 24 hours Monday through Friday.